zarf-dev/proposals/0048-schema-update-process/README.md

 	_, err = packager.PublishPackage(ctx, pkgLayout, dstRef, packager.PublishPackageOptions{})
 ```

 Additionally, there are several functions that accept a v1alpha1.ZarfPackage which are only applicable to built Zarf packages.
 These functions could instead accept a package layout limiting the amount of breaking changes in Zarf.
-Still, since most SDK users will call these functions with a package loaded from yaml, tar, or from the cluster rather than defining a ZarfPackage object, this shouldn't be a major issue for SDK users.
+Still, since most SDK users will call these functions with a package loaded from YAML, tar, or from the cluster rather than defining a ZarfPackage object, this shouldn't be a major issue for SDK users.

 ## Design Details